novaframework/nova/guides/routing.md

 {Route :: list(), Controller :: atom(), Options :: map()}
 ```

-*Important*
+> #### Important {: .tip}
+>
-One needs to define `protocol => ws` in the options-map in order to enable websocket communications.
+> One needs to define `protocol => ws` in the options-map in order to enable websocket communications.

 ## How to create routes

 A route consists of four different components:

-*Path* - This is the actual path to the endpoint.
-Eg "/admin"
+* `Path` - This is the actual path to the endpoint.
+Eg `"/admin"`
-*Method* - What method you want to support for this endpoint (get, post, update, delete).
+* `Method` - What method you want to support for this endpoint (get, post, update, delete).
 If you want to support all methods you can use the `'_'`-atom.
-*Controller* - What erlang module should be called on when the path gets called
+* `Controller` - What erlang module should be called on when the path gets called.
-*Function* - Which function in the *controller* will be called when path gets called.
+* `Function` - Which function in the `Controller` will be called when path gets called.

 ## Using prefix

 You can group paths where you prefix them with a path.
 This is especially useful when having several different nova applications running.
-A very common example would be if you had a administration interface.
-Then the prefix would be `"/admin`".
+A very common example would be if you had an administration interface.
+Then the prefix would be `"/admin"`.
 Another example is versioned APIs.

-Prefix is defined at top level of a route-entry which can be seen in the *Basic components*-section of this chapter.
+Prefix is defined at top level of a route-entry which can be seen in the [Basic components](#basic-components) section of this chapter.

 ## Secure routing